Wiese2007/Bastioneers/README.md

   [ui-mod]: https://github.com/AdamWhitehurst/Bastioneers-UI

 ## How to install?
   You can either get the .smod file from the Google Drive link (which can be outdated) or download the latest version from this repo.
 To download from the repo, click the "Download ZIP" button.
-With the ZIP file, extract that zip file to your stonehearth/mods/ directory (typically C:\Program Files (x86)\Steam\steamapps\common\Stonehearth\mods\).
+With the ZIP file, extract that zip file to your stonehearth/mods/ directory (typically C:\Program Files (x86)\Steam\steamapps\common\Stonehearth\mods\), and rename the folder to "bastioneers" (no capitalization).
 With the .smod file, simply place it in your stonehearth/mods/ directory!